lililuanluan/rocket/README.md

 To change the network configuration, you can edit the `config/network/default_network.yaml` file.
-Alternatively, create a new file and pass its relative path to the tool using the `--network_config` flag.
+Alternatively, you can create a new file and pass its relative path to the tool using the `--network_config` flag.

 Documentation on the various configuration options are included in the default